 *they aren't bulky and they are super soft.

-*you have the option to do a cloth insert or a disposable insert that you can either flush, compost or toss in the trash.
+disposable insert that you can either flush, compost or toss in the trash.

-*they sell liners that you put on top of the cloth insert to catch poop that you can just throw away. (these do not work with infant poo though, it leaks right through onto the cloth so it's pointless until it's solid.)
+liners that you put on top of the cloth insert to catch poop that you can just throw away. (these do not work with infant poo though, it leaks right through onto the cloth so it's pointless until it's solid.)

 *the cloth inserts are so soft, they are made of micro fleece on the top which takes moisture away from the babies bottom and the underside is made of hemp and cotton to trap the wetness.